Fall Harvest Salad With A Creamy Dressing

 7. Peel the red onion and cut into eight wedges then place in a bowl with 1 Tbsp olive oil and some salt.

 8. Peel the sweet potato and carrots.
-Cut them into large chunks and place in a large bowl.
+Cut them into chunks and place in a large bowl.

 9. Cut the base off each Brussels sprout then cut them in half from root to tip.
 Place into the large bowl with the potato and carrots.
 Toss together with more olive oil and salt.